(gawk.info.gz) Gory Details

 sequences listed in Escape Sequences.
 Thus, for every `\' that

-`awk' processes at the runtime level, type two backslashes at the
+`awk' processes at the runtime level, you must type two backslashes at

-sequence follows the `\', Unix `awk' and `gawk' both simply remove the
+sequence follows the `\', Brian Kernighan's `awk' and `gawk' both

-initial `\' and put the next character into the string.
-Thus, for
+simply remove the initial `\' and put the next character into the

 At the runtime level, the various functions handle sequences of `\'